 Are you going to have a helipad on site?

 The requirements for a helipad surpass the needs of our local population.
-SoHum Health is considering developing a helistop, which has different requirements than a helipad but would still allow the hospital to airlift patients in critical situations.
+SoHum Health will be developing a helistop, which has different requirements than a helipad but would still allow the hospital to airlift patients in critical situations.

 Are you going to bring back OB?